 Additional trainings during Volunteer service include in-service training after one to three months at your site, mid-service training, and close-of-service conference.
 You will be with your Volunteer cohort for these trainings and attention will be paid to helping you also explore and honor the diversity of US Americans within your group throughout service.

-The Peace Corps employs a community-based model during pre-service training.
-It is based on adult learning methods that emphasize individual responsibility for developing the competencies to function independently as a Volunteer.
-You will live with a family, take care of your own needs, and work either independently or in small groups to accomplish tasks that build your skill levels.
+The Peace Corps pre-service training is based on adult learning methods that emphasize individual responsibility for developing the competencies to function independently as a Volunteer.
 Kyrgyz facilitators will help you learn the necessary language and intercultural communication skills to accomplish your living and work tasks.
 You cannot be sworn-in to Peace Corps service until you have clearly demonstrated the attributes and skills necessary to meet the needs of your assignment.
 You can monitor and demonstrate your own progress through self-evaluation, consistent feedback from staff and facilitators, and participation in daily activities.
 Your success in this learning period requires full participation and, for some, a measure of sacrifice in terms of time and personal comfort.
 Investment of effort during this time will be well worth the rewards of satisfaction and well-being you will experience as a Volunteer.

-Although the prospect of learning a new language may seem daunting, Volunteers before you have been successful and many have learned to speak Kyrgyz or Russian fluently.
+You will be learning Kyrgyz language during PST.
+Although the prospect of learning a new language may seem daunting, Volunteers before you have been successful and many have learned to speak Kyrgyz fluently.
 Prior to leaving the United States, you will need to start on some of the basics.
-Both the Kyrgyz and Russian language use the Cyrillic alphabet.
+Kyrgyz language uses the Cyrillic alphabet.
 Becoming familiar with the alphabet prior to your arrival can also help minimize some of the culture shock when you first step off the airplane.
 In the majority of communities, Kyrgyz is predominately spoken, while in a few communities Russian is the main language (mostly in the north and east).
 Many Kyrgyz people who speak Kyrgyz also understand Russian, but Russian speakers don’t always understand or speak Kyrgyz.
 In some regions, a mix of these two languages is spoken.

 You will also learn about local history, and arts.
 The Kyrgyz people take great pride in their poets, writers, artists, and composers, so awareness of their cultural achievements is an important aspect of adapting to life in the Kyrgyz Republic.